World stocks hold near record highs, oil keeps below $100 on peace deal hopes

 "That seems somewhat complacent," Chorlton added.
 "It seems unlikely that there shouldn't be some additional risk premium priced in, either to growth or to inflation."

-The yen was slightly weaker at 159.1 per dollar as investors took stock of comments from Bank of Japan Governor Kazuo Ueda, who steered clear of signalling a rate hike was on the cards this month.
+The yen was marginally stronger at 159.02 per dollar as investors took stock of comments from Bank of Japan Governor Kazuo Ueda, who steered clear of signalling a rate hike was on the cards this month.

 The remarks will keep traders guessing on the timing of the next rate hike, with the lack of a clear signal leading markets to reduce bets of a rate increase at the BOJ's April 27-28 policy meeting.